BookRecaps/before-the-sequel/The-Inheritance-Games.md

 Grayson also makes it clear to Avery that nothing can happen between the two of them despite the feelings because of how Jameson also feels for her and Grayson does not want to make the same mistake he did with Emily.

 Avery also finds a hidden compartment in Tobias’ room with a bunch of pictures taken of her ever since she was six years old which tells us that Tobias had kept track of her since a long time.
-This makes it clear that she was not chosen simply because her birthdate was the same  Emily's death anniversary.
-The reason remains unclear still but this confirms that Avery was not a random girl he just chose.
+So maybe she was not chosen simply because her birthdate was the same  Emily's death anniversary.
+The reason however still remains unclear.
-Max is Avery's long distance best friend that goes through alot ever since Avery inherited the fortune because of the papparazzi.
-So at the end of the book to thank her Avery also funds for a trip to Australia for Max and her entire family.

 ## **Characters & Relationships**

 ### Avery